aiidalab/aiidalab-qe/docs/source/howto/xas.rst

         :scale: 55 %
         :align: center

 Open the `XAS Settings` tab.
 Selection of elements for XANES calculations is found below the explanatory text for the core-hole treatment.
-You may wish to test different treatments for each element to see how this changes the spectra at a later date.
+You may wish to test different treatments for each element to see how this changes the spectra at a later date, however for this example we will use the default values.

     .. image:: ../_static/images/XAS_Plugin_Setting_Panel-Annotated-Cropped.png
         :scale: 75 %
         :align: center

-For this example, tick the boxes for oxygen and carbon to select these for calculation.
-For this example, simply ignore the dropdown boxes as recommended core-hole treatment settings for both elements will pre-selected for you.

-Click `Confirm` to proceed.
+Tick the boxes for O and C to select these for calculation, then click `Confirm` to proceed.

 Step 3 - Choose computational resources
 ***************************************

-As mentioned above, our calculation will require more computational resources than the basic tutorial.
-As such, we will take a brief detour through the relevant :doc:`How-To </howto/setup_computer_code>` section to configure the environment with a remote machine.
+As mentioned in the overview, our calculation will require more computational resources than the basic tutorial.
+Please make sure to read the relevant :doc:`How-To </howto/setup_computer_code>` section to configure the environment with a remote machine.

-Remember that, since the workflow uses `xspectra.x` to calculate the XANES spectrum, a code for this will also be required.
+Since the workflow uses `xspectra.x` to calculate the XANES spectrum, a code for this will also be required.
 When you're done, click `Submit` to submit the calculation.

 .. tip::
-    `xspectra.x` does not require additional conserdiations for installation or setup compared to `pw.x`, so re-using the configuration for the `pw.x` code and changing the executable/plugin will be sufficient.
+    `xspectra.x` does not require additional conserdiations for installation or setup compared to `pw.x`, so re-using the configuration for the `pw.x` code and changing the executable & plugin entry point will be sufficient.

 .. note::
     As the XSpectra module of Quantum Espresso is not currently able to exploit GPU accelleration, it is strongly recommend to configure this calculation for a non-GPU system if possible.